Emergency and Inclement Weather Procedures

 Emergency and Inclement Weather ~

-LCSD1’s rapid-notification system, ParentLink, is used as a communications tool to parents to quickly send phone and e-mail messages.
+LCSD1’s rapid-notification system, ShoutPoint allows the district to quickly send phone, e-mail and text messages as selected by the parents/guardians.
 This system will be used in case of emergency and inclement weather situations.
-For example, ParentLink will notify parents of late starts, early releases and emergency closures due to weather or a crisis situation.
+For example, ShoutPoint will notify parents of late starts, early releases and emergency closures due to weather or a crisis situation.
 School is canceled only during unusual circumstances such as extreme weather, facilities or equipment failure, an environmental hazard or a public crisis that causes a significant safety risk.

 Two-hour delays are effective for all schools and all students.
-If school will not be held after the two-hour delay, an announcement will be sent through LCSD1’s ParentLink system and the media.
+If school will not be held after the two-hour delay, an announcement will be sent through LCSD1’s ShoutPoint system and the media.

 Emergency Closing/Early Release ~

 Whenever possible, school closure announcements will be made the evening before via ShoutPoint and on all 10 p.m.
 TV and radio broadcasts.
 If it is not possible, an announcement will be made by 5:30 a.m.

 If school is closed during the day due to a snowstorm, it is determined that all students have satisfactory transportation.
 Parent instructions from each student’s emergency closure form are followed.

 Sometimes the weather can be worse in various parts of the city and outlying areas.
 When this happens, LCSD1 will run buses in one area but not another.
 When this occurs a weather boundary will be called under the following parameters: